 It does well around town nipping through the little short cuts I’ve found and the turning circle is nice and tight.
 Compact cars have gotten bigger in size, but the Civic Touring in sedan form is still small enough to slip past trucks and SUVs that don’t mind shrinking the gap you want to slip though to turn right at a traffic light.
 On top of that and without trying to be conservative on fuel, the MPG is firmly stuck at 29 as my average in the weeks traffic conditions.

 Day 7.
 Honda doesn’t say anywhere I can see that S is for sport, but I would be remiss if I didn’t drop the lever into S mode and take a spin up to Idyllwild before handing back the key.
 It’s lovely fun and the CVT does a great job keeping you in the rev gauges happy place.
 It’s FWD playful fun, but I eased up and just enjoyed the drive and scenery because the car will happily go about just suiting the mood of the moment.

-I give the 2017 Honda Civic Touring 91 Big Work Promotions And Treating Yourself out of 100.
+Both Hand Drive awards the 2017 Honda Civic Touring: 91 Big Work Promotions And Treating Yourself out of 100.

 Engine: 174hp 1.5-Liter DOHC 16-Valve Direct Injection Turbo Charged 4-Cylinder.